 There are more than a dozen recognized “races” of the dark-eyed junco, from the most basic slate-gray with a white breast to those with a swoosh of pink along the flanks, plus lots of variations in between.

 Length: 6 inches.

 Markings: Coloration varies regionally.
 Common characteristics are dark eyes, white-edged tails and black, brown or gray hoods.

 Nest: Constructs a cup-shaped nest on the ground using natural materials; then, lays four to six pale, speckled eggs inside.

-- Song: Trills vary in pitch and tempo, from dry notes to tingling sounds.
+Voice: Trills vary in pitch and tempo, from dry notes to tinkling sounds.

 Habitat: Evergreen or mixed forest in summer.
 In winter, all kinds of woods, brushy places, farms, parks, back yards.